giantswarm/silence-operator/README.md

 silence-operator sync --tag installation=kind --tag provider=local --dir /folder
 ```

-- `matchers` field corresponds to the Alertmanager alert `matchers`.
+- `matchers` field corresponds to the Alertmanager silence `matchers` each of which consists of:
+  - `name` - name of tag on an alert to match
+  - `value` - fixed string or expression to match against the value of the tag named by `name` above on an alert
+  - `isRegex` - a boolean specifying wheter to treat `value` as a regex or a fixed string

 ## Getting the Project